« View All Posts

 Lars has been in the trucking industry his whole working life.
 He started working in the shop when he was just 16 years old.
 Lars spent about 10 years in operations before moving to driver recruiting.
 He spent five years in recruiting before joining the ATS team as the vice president of driver recruiting.
 He currently serves as the vice president of van operations.
 No day is ever the same in the trucking industry and Lars enjoys the challenge that presents.

+The good news is that there are multiple paths you can choose to go down as an owner-operator.
 The bad news is that you might not know which path is the right one to take.
 Which path will help you succeed?
 Which will give you the freedom or support you need?

-Three Types of Owner-Operators
+Two Types of Owner-Operators

 Once you’ve purchased the truck, you can continue to haul freight for that trucking company or you can sign your truck on with another carrier to haul freight for them.
 That’s the most supported path to take as an owner-operator.
 You can also choose to pursue your own authority.

 If you don’t decide to go the lease-purchase route, you can also secure financing on a truck from a bank and pay off the truck loan that way.
-Some drivers also outright buy a truck with cash.

 BackingIntoDoc